Note from the Editor: This is an older resource on GDPR. For more on the latest GDPR resources, check out our GDPR resource page.

 One simple way to meet several GDPR requirements is to secure your file transfers, both at rest and in transit, using a managed file transfer (MFT) solution.
 With MFT, you can eliminate the custom programming and scripting normally required for data transfers.
 MFT can also improve the quality and security of files you send in-house or to remote locations, trading partners, other businesses, or the cloud.

-Our MFT solution, GoAnywhere Managed File Transfer, helps organizations meet GDPR requirements by providing an auditable product with secure file transfers, secure email, seperation of permissions by user roles, and at rest encryption.
+Our MFT solution, GoAnywhere Managed File Transfer, helps organizations meet GDPR requirements by providing an auditable product with secure file transfers, secure email, separation of permissions by user roles, and at rest encryption.

 The benefits of using GoAnywhere for your compliance needs include (but aren’t limited to):